Andy Piper is widely known as a Social Bridgebuilder and speaker, and is a Developer Advocate at Twitter.

 Andy’s extensive technical career began with several years working with distributed middleware technologies such as MQSeries and DCE for the UK Post Office.
 He developed broad experience with enterprise computing environments using a variety of platforms and standards.
 He then moved to IBM Software Services for WebSphere, where he worked with customers to help with implementations of WebSphere products, as a specialist in the messaging and integration families within the WebSphere portfolio; and later joined the Hursley lab, IBM’s primary European laboratory, to bring his field experience back to the development teams.

 Andy’s experience with Linux and open source software stretches over fifteen years.
-Currently, he is community lead on the Eclipse Paho project; a contributor to Cloud Foundry; and actively works to improve quality and usability of Ubuntu projects through participation in the community and bug reporting.
-He was previously a volunteer contributor to the Linux Open Client used internally at IBM.
+Currently, he is community lead on the Eclipse Paho project; and a contributor to Cloud Foundry, Mac Homebrew, and other projects.
+He was previously a volunteer contributor to the Linux Open Client used internally at IBM, and actively worked to improve quality and usability of Ubuntu projects through participation in the community and bug reporting.
 Further back in the past he helped to manage projects such as OpenUT, Anjuta and GnomeSword / Xiphos.

 In the dim and distant past, Andy coded applications for Acorn computers running the RISC OS operating system, and had a small business providing educational software to UK schools.